mincode/netdata/README.md

 control host.
 Use the script netdata/run_collect/createDatabase create the database and the script netdata/run_collect/createTables to set up the appropriate tables in the database.
-Enter the connection information for the database in netfdata/protocol_graph/defaults.py.
+Enter the connection information for the database in netdata/protocol_graph/defaults.py.

 ## Usage

-Simulate and import network flow to derive protocol graphs starting and stopping worker computers: go into the directory netdata/workers
+netdata/workers/ctrl_ami is the Python script that counts, launches, starts, stops and terminates sink and sender machines.

-(cd netdata/workers)
+To see the command line parameters run:

-ctrl_ami is the program that counts, launches, starts, stops and terminates sink and sender machines.
+    ctrl_ami

-./ctrl_ami runs the program, and it will show its required parameters.
+Workers may either act as senders that send random messages or sinks that receive messages.

-./ctrl_ami sinks launch 4
+To launch <num> new instances of sink workers:

-launches 4 new instances of "sink" machines
+    ctrl_ami sinks launch <num>

-./ctrl_ami senders laucn 4
+To launch <num> new instances of sender workers:

-launches 4 new instances of "sender" machines
+    ctrl_ami senders laucn <num>

 ./ctrl_ami sinks start
 ./ctrl_ami sinks stop